TheodoreChu/append-editor/README.md

 - Edit mode is available with and without viewing
 - If Edit mode and View mode are both on, text is rendered live
 - Option to turn View mode off to improve editor performance when editing long notes
-- Buttons to scroll to top and bottom of the note
 - Helpful questions to prompt writing

 ## Development